MicrosoftDocs/sql-docs/docs/connect/oledb/applications/using-connection-string-keywords-with-oledb-driver-for-sql-server.md

 |**UseProcForPrepare**|SSPROP_INIT_USEPROCFORPREP|This keyword is deprecated, and its setting is ignored by the OLE DB Driver for SQL Server.|
 |**WSID**|SSPROP_INIT_WSID|The workstation identifier.|

 <b id="table1_1">[1]:</b> To improve security, encryption and certificate validation behavior is modified when using Authentication/Access Token initialization properties or their corresponding connection string keywords.
-For details, see [New encryption and certificate validation behavior](../features/using-azure-active-directory.md#encryption-and-certificate-validation).
+For details, see [Encryption and certificate validation](../features/using-azure-active-directory.md#encryption-and-certificate-validation).

  Connection strings used by OLE DB applications using **IDataInitialize::GetDataSource** have the following syntax: